 What is a Directors Loan?

 Director’s Loans are not a feature of the Umbrella Company Solutions, but they can be quite common with Private Limited Companies.
-In this piece, our Managing Director, Gerard Kiernan, provides insight into this frequently asked question and the consequences that surround a Director’s Loan.
+In this piece, our Managing Director, Gerard Kiernan, provides insights for contractors into this frequently asked question and the consequences that surround a Director’s Loan.

-With the Contracting sector in a very positive and optimistic place, it is easy to see why many Independent Professionals are seeking to operate through their own Personal Limited Company, particularly those who have seen a contract renewal for the foreseeable future.
+With the contracting sector continuing to thrive, it’s no surprise that many Independent Professionals are choosing to operate through their own Personal Limited Company — particularly after securing a contract renewal for the foreseeable future.

 Company Law